-Once we finish this korowai we gift it to our community and environment of Whakaraupō/Lyttelton Harbour.
+We gift this korowai to our community and environment of Whakaraupō/Lyttelton Harbour.
 However, our work is not yet done.
 We must continually check it; making sure it does not develop any holes, that it is the right shape and fit - warm enough, dry enough - and fit for purpose.

 If we notice that it is not fulfilling its purpose of protecting our harbour we must make additions and repairs.
 In this same way, we must develop methods to hold ourselves accountable to this plan, and check in periodically to ensure it is still fit for purpose and, when needed, make additions or changes.